JearStar/Foodie/README.md

 1. Have the repository on your ugrad server.
 This can be achieved either through using git and pulling the files directly from the server, or uploading the project directory manually through something like Cyberduck.
-If you would like to set it up to directly pull from the git repository, you can follow [this](https://medium.com/@kyledeguzmanx/quick-step-by-step-guide-to-generating-an-ssh-key-in-github-d3c6f7e185bb) guide.
+If you would like to set it up to directly pull from the git repository, you can follow <a href="https://medium.com/@kyledeguzmanx/quick-step-by-step-guide-to-generating-an-ssh-key-in-github-d3c6f7e185bb" target="_blank">this</a>
+guide.

 2. Run
    ```